meeshkan/unmock-webextension/README.md

 ### Features

 - Smartly parse OpenAPI specification from written documentation
-- Use Swagger editor directly in-browser to fill in the blanks
+- Use Swagger editor in-browser to fill in the missing parts

 Note that the smart parser is in early-stage development.
 We welcome contributions and feature requests at https://github.com/unmock/unmock-webextension/issues.